 The York Minster

-It is the landmark of York, and it is classic Gothic style cathedral built 600 years ago.
+Amongst all the historic buildings (like Clifford’s Tower and Abbazia di St Mary), the Minster is the landmark of the city, and it is classic Gothic style cathedral built 600 years ago.
 The York Minster today remained one of the highest and most prestigious offices of the Church of England.

 The cathedral itself is magnificent inside and out, and the surrounding area is the main tourist area where you could find shops, cafes in all kinds of English traditional flavor.

-The shambles are the narrowest old street in York, with unique shops and boutiques along the alleys.
+The shambles is the narrowest old street in York, with unique shops and boutiques along the alleys.
 If you are a Harry Potter fan (well I am), soaked into the HP vibe.